ibm-cloud-docs/satellite/host-reqs.md

 ### Inbound and outbound connectivity
 {: #reqs-host-network-firewall}

-**Inbound**: Hosts must have the following required inbound connectivity on the public network via the default gateway of the system.
+**Inbound**: Hosts must have inbound connectivity on the public network via the default gateway or firewall of the system.
+The required IP addresses vary with the {{site.data.keyword.cloud}} multizone region that your {{site.data.keyword.satelliteshort}} location is managed from.

 |Protocol|Ports|Source|
 |-------|-------|-----|